Codecademy/gamut/packages/variance/docs/theme.md

 - `build()` - Called when all mutations are finished and we get the finalized and fully typed design system objects.

+# Other Utilities

+These are some under the hood utilities that you can use outside of root theme creation. `createTheme` may use some of these internally but they can also be used independently.

 ## `serializeTokens()`

 ### Arguments